lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

    compton-conf

 from the command line.
 From LXQt configuration center press the gear button with a c in it to launch Window Effects.
 Of course for this to have any effect the compton compositor needs to be running so see `Chapter 3.2.13 <https://manual.lubuntu.me/3/3.2/3.2.13/session_settings.html>`_ for how to autostart applications.
-To start the compton compositor but not everytime :menuselection:`Acessories --> compton` from the menu.
+To start the compton compositor now but not have it autostart :menuselection:`Acessories --> compton` from the menu.